Origins and professional background

 Sara Preisler has been creating since 1989, from first studying classical sculpture, to having graduated from Manchester Metropolitan University in Design Crafts and then moving to Birmingham to complete a post graduate Business Design Fellowship at The University of Central England in 1994.

-With a long family history of jewellery and craftsmanship, Sara Preisler can trace her family history back to the French Revolution in Paris, and then on to Autun, Burgundy where her ancestors were one of the earliest clock-makers in France, indeed one of their pieces now sits in the horology rooms of The British Museum in London and dates back to the 1570’s.
+With a long family history of jewellery and craftsmanship, Sara Preisler can trace her family history back to the French Revolution in Paris, and then on to Autun, Burgundy where her ancestors were one of the earliest clock-makers in France before fleeing to Switzerland in the 16th Century, indeed one of their pieces now sits in the horology rooms of The British Museum in London and dates back to the 1570’s.

 Her Father was a renowned diamond cutter and precious stone expert in the Brighton Lanes, England, where he specialised in dealing with rare gemstones and antique jewellery pieces.
 Sara follows this family tradition in jewellery and making.

-Sara is also a University lecturer and headed the Jewellery and Silver-smithing department at Liverpool Hope University, on its Bachelor of Design Course before the birth of her son in 2010.
-She continues to lecture there and now specialises in the teaching of Professional Practice in their School of Creative Arts.
+Sara was also a University lecturer and headed the Jewellery and Silver-smithing department at Liverpool Hope University, on its Bachelor of Design Course before the birth of her son in 2010.
+She continued to lecture there specialising in the teaching of Professional Practice in the School of Creative Arts until she left in 2021.

-Sara has been on the board of directors for several organisations during her time in business, notably on the board for the charitable organisation Craftspace, (formally Craftspace Touring).
+Sara has been on the board of directors for several organisations during her time in business, markedly on the board for the charitable organisation Craftspace, (formally Craftspace Touring).

 Sara Preisler has now become a notable figure in the British jewellery industry since designing her first collection in 1993.
 Sara’s growth as an artist has been unstoppable since then: she has won numerous awards and has contributed to various interviews, journals, documentaries; on screen and off, and publications.

 Sara’s first gallery opened in 2002, and was situated in a small location in Birmingham’s creative hub; The Custard Factory.
-In 2005 she moved to Custard Factory’s Front of House, and has since then expanded to a two story location situated right next to the Factory’s iconic Green Man Sculpture.
+In 2005 she moved to Custard Factory’s Front of House, where she expanded to a two story location situated right next to the Factory’s iconic Green Man Sculpture, she has since, (March 2021), moved from that location to a more attractive gallery location in the main Zellig Hub of the Custard Factory.
+As recently as 2020 she opened her second Gallery crowning the top of Stratford upon Avon’s famous Henley Street, a stones throw away from the Shakespeare’s Birthplace Trust Museum.

 Along with selling her own collections at this location, she showcases collections from over 70 of the UK’s leading designers and creative minds, each especially selected for their uniqueness and creativity.